Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Saints Peter and Paul Church

 This gorgeous church is the majestic Italian cathedral in North Beach.
 Joe DiMaggio married his first wife at this cathedral- not Marilyn Monroe!
-It also has been in many movies, including Dirty Harry, San Andreas, and The Dead Pool.
+It has also been in many movies, including Dirty Harry, San Andreas, and The Dead Pool.
 Families sprawled out in front of this lovely building to enjoy a picnic lunch on a leisurely afternoon.

 Shrine of Francis of Assisi